sears-s/ctf/README.md

 $GNGGA,hhmmss.ss,llll.lll,a,yyyyy.yyy,a,x,uu,v.v,w.w,M,x.x,M,,zzzz*hh<CR><LF>
 ```

 Attempts to analyze the binary dynamically failed because it is compiled for ARM.
 Even if emulated, it relies on other shared libraries and reading from the GPS device.
 Thus, Ghidra was used for further static analysis.
 It should be noted that, while ARM typically follows a calling convention that uses registers for arguments and return values, the Go calling convention uses the stack to pass these values between functions (https://dr-knz.net/go-calling-convention-x86-64.html).
 For example, for a function with two arguments and one return value, the first argument would be at `SP + 0x8`, the second at `SP + 0x10`, and the return value at `SP + 0x18`.
 Ghidra does not account for this calling convention, so function signatures were altered to assist with decompilation.
-Also in Go, strings are stored as a struct with an 8-byte pointer to the characters and an 8-byte integer for its length.
+Also in Go, strings are stored as a struct with an 8 byte pointer to the characters and an 8 byte integer for its length.
 Checking the box `Custom Storage` for the function signature allows Ghidra to use the stack for arguments and the return value.
 Here is an example:

 ![](images/task5_ghidra.png)